php-amqplib/RabbitMqBundle/docs/en/index.md

 As you can see, this is as simple as implementing one method: `IConsumer::execute`.

 Keep in mind that your callbacks _need to be registered_ as normal services.
-Then you can inject the database service, bussines logic classes, logger, and so on.
+Then you can inject the database service, business logic classes, logger, and so on.

 See [doc/AMQPMessage](https://github.com/videlalvaro/php-amqplib/blob/master/doc/AMQPMessage.md) for more details of what's part of a message instance.